 - Operating our Safe House Shelter on a 24-hour basis

-If you are interested in making a donation or dropping off supplies, please visit our Facebook page for current needs.
+If you are interested in making a donation or dropping off supplies, we invite you to participate in Youth Holiday Gifts or support ongoing needs via our donation page.
 We are currently seeking physical donations through a “no contact” method to optimize safety.
 Thank you for your continued care and support of the youth in our programs.

 Emergency Shelters, Drop-Ins & Services

 An emergency crisis shelter for youth ages 16-20.

 Housing and support for teen mothers and their children in a family-style home setting.

 A supportive program for youth ages 16-21 ready to start living in their own apartment in the community.